programatt/PythonDockerFlow/README.md

 1. Fork the repository
 2. Clone the repository to your development machine
-3. Set the upstream to the panoptes pocs repository
+3. Set the upstream to the source repository
 4. Create a branch e.g. `my-feature-branch`
 5. Make commits to the branch to implement the bugfix or enhancement.
 Add tests if appropriate.
 6. Before pushing to your branch make sure all tests pass (see `Run Tests` section)
 7. After pushing.
-Create a PR back to the `develop` branch of the Panoptes POCS repository.
+Create a PR back to the `main` branch of the source repository.

 ## Creating a Release

+TODO